 - Opposition of indigenous populations and ecologists to the development of primary resources

-The Ecuadorian economy, largely dependent on public spending from oil revenues, felt the negative impact of falling oil and gas prices and moved into recession in 2015.
-After Venezuela, Ecuador was the country in Latin America that was next most severely impacted by the fall in crude oil prices.
-In 2016, activity is expected to suffer again with the continuing low oil prices and the loss of competitiveness of its non-oil exports as a result of the strengthening on the US dollar.
-Both agriculture and aquaculture production could suffer as the “El Niño” climatic phenomenon evolves.
-The government’s lack of resources are also likely to lead to a reduction in public investment whilst private investment will also suffer from the decline in the availability of credit as the banks are required as a priority to provide finance for the public sector.
-Household consumption is likely to remain weak, under the effect of rising unemployment, a wage freeze and import restrictions.
-The contraction in domestic demand should however lead to a reduction in inflationary pressures in 2016.
+The Ecuadorian economy, largely dependent on public spending from oil revenues, felt the negative impact of falling oil and gas prices and moved into recession in the second semester of 2015.
+After Venezuela, Ecuador was the country in Latin America the most severely impacted by the fall in crude oil prices.
+In 2016, activity is expected to suffer again with the persistence of low oil prices and the loss of competitiveness of its non-oil exports, as a result of the strengthening on the US dollar against the Colombian peso and Peruvian sol (main trading partners in the area).
+The earthquake in early April should deepen further economic recession and would cost 3.3 billion dollars (0.3 % of GDP).
+The epicenter was located near Pedemales, Ecuador’s center for shrimp farming (world’s biggest exporter), which should curtail aquaculture production.
+The government’s lack of resources is also likely to lead to a reduction in public investment whilst private investment will also suffer from the decline in the availability of credit as the banks provide funding in priority to the public sector.
+Household consumption is likely to remain weak, under the effect of rising unemployment, freezing wages and the increasing of some taxes and import restrictions.
+The slowdown in domestic demand should however lead to a reduction of inflationary pressures in 2016.

 Current account continues to suffer from falling oil and gas exports

-The current account deficit is going to continue growing in 2016, as a result of the worsening balance of trade due to lower oil and gas product prices and the appreciation of the dollar.
-The trade in oil and its by-products represents almost 50% of the country’s exports and 20% of its imports.
-Although increased oil and gas production in 2016 is good for the balance of trade, the continuing weakness of oil prices will limit the benefits over the year.
-Non-oil exports (shrimps, flowers) to Asia and Russia are likely to slow with the sluggishness of the economies of these regions and the end of the bacterial problems facing aquaculture producers in Asia.
-Exports to Europe will also suffer with the strengthening of the dollar which reduces the competitiveness of local products.
-The entry into force of a commercial agreement with the EU towards the end of 2016 could however help boost exports.
-Despite the appreciation of the dollar which is making imports cheaper, these should also fall given the increase in import taxes and duties applied as of March 2015, as well as because of falling domestic demand as the economy slows.
+The current account deficit should continue to grow in 2016, as a result of the worsening balance of trade due to lower oil prices and the appreciation of the dollar (Ecuador is a dollarized economy).
+The trade in petroleum and related products represents almost 50% of the country’s exports and 20% of its imports.
+Despite the appreciation of the dollar which is making imports cheaper, these should also fall, given the increase in import taxes and duties applied as of March 2015, as well as because of the slowdown in domestic demand.
 The balance of services will remain in deficit, the costs of freight and services paid to foreign companies will exceed tourist income.
-The income balance is feeling the impact of the significant capital withdrawals and FDI, in decline, will not be enough to finance the current account deficit.
+The income balance is feeling the impact of the significant capital withdrawals and FDI, which are declining, will not be enough to finance the current account deficit.

 The President Rafael Correa renounces to be a candidate in the next presidential elections

 The next presidential and parliamentary elections in Ecuador are scheduled for February 2017.
 The President, Rafael Correa, of the Alianza Pais (PA) party expressed his wish to not be a candidate.
 Although the Constitutional amendment allowing him to stand as many times as he wants has been voted, the reform will not go into effect until 2021.
 The likely candidate expected to succeed him seems to be his former vice president, Lenin Moreno.
-Maintaining the power of the PA is however not a certainty because government has to deal with divisions that have emerged within his ruling majority and the decline in the government popularity.
-The budget cutbacks because of the low oil prices are also going to feed into any re-emergence of social discord in 2016.
+Maintaining the power of the PA is however uncertain because government has to deal with divisions that have emerged within his ruling majority and the decline in the government popularity.

 The business climate is likely to remain mediocre despite the adoption of the reforms, tax incentives, aimed at attracting private investment.
 The lack of recourse to international arbitration courts, State interventionism, as well as the ongoing fall in commodity prices are all reducing the attractiveness of the country.